henrypham1470/DSC680/Projects/Predicting Pizza Prices/readme.md

 Exploratory Data Analysis (EDA): Conduct EDA to visualize the data, identify correlations, and gain insights into potential relationships between variables.

 Model Selection: Split data into training and testing subsets.
-Utilize regression models and time series forecasting techniques to predict stock prices.
+Utilize regression models and time series forecasting techniques to predict pizza prices.

 Prediction: Utilize the trained model to make predictions for pizza prices for a specific future period.